About the OEWG and CTEP Trial Development Deadlines

 Trial Development Milestones and Timeline Details

 CTEP's trial development timelines have three phases.
 More complex trials (for example, large phase 3 studies) have slightly longer development timelines.
-All applicable trials must open to enrollment on or before the deadline; trials that do not meet the deadline are automatically terminated.
+All applicable trials must open to enrollment on or before the deadline; those that do not meet the deadline are automatically terminated.

 LOI/Concept authoring: initial review to LOI or concept approval.